 Employers should explain the temporary nature of the job in a letter or other written document stating an approximate limit for the period that a worker is expected to be employed and give the option for the employer to extend as needed.

-In addition, employers should monitor the status of temporary employees so that if a limited duration of their employees change, the employee can be reclassified and correctly offered benefits they may entitled to.
+In addition, employers should monitor the status of temporary employees so that if a limited duration of their employees changes, the employee can be reclassified and correctly offered benefits they may entitle to.
 Failure to do so may conclude with a misunderstanding and potential legal claims.